 (12/7) In response to a couple of emails Friday: The Deliverables for the HOL project and detailed Specs for HOL Part #3 are near the top of the Tech Market Brief & Hands On Linux page.
 It is expected that students read the entire page about the HOL project and will direct their questions to it.
 It is expected that students will work at the command line with the vi editor to author their website at info300.net using commands like mkdir web, cd web, and vi index.html.

-(12/7) HOL Part #2 will be scored from these snapshots taken Friday afternoon:
+(12/7) HOL Part #2 was scored from these snapshots taken Friday afternoon:

 There are lots of good-looking outlines here!
 Make sure to reflect your outline with the h tags on your web page with the brief.
 A portfolio that demonstrates good semantic markup and mobile friendly, responsive web work are valuable brand skills for a few career paths.
 If you can explain how semantic markup is almost 100% of SEO and accessibility, that can get you past the first interview...